splendo/HeartstoneAssessment/Heartstone/README.md

 I'm not really happy myself with the way I parsed the `cards.json` file, this is due to the default way json decoding works via the Decodable protocol, I would preferred to have a json source file that would have had an array of card sets instead of a json object with multiple name referenced card sets in it which would be more flexible if more card set are added and easier to parse.

+I made a naming error calling many classes `Heartstone` since I forked from a repository that was named this way, I noticed later that this misses a `h` in the name.

 #  External libraries

 ## AlamoFire